Ralph Steadman: Other illustration work

 As well as writing and illustrating his own books and Thompson's, Steadman has worked with writers including Ted Hughes, Adrian Mitchell and Brian Patten, and also illustrated editions of Alice in Wonderland, Treasure Island, Animal Farm, the English translation of Flann O'Brien's Gaelic-language classic The Poor Mouth, and most recently, Fahrenheit 451.

-Steadman has drawn album covers for numerous music artists, including the Who, Exodus, Frank Zappa and Ambrosia, and the lead banner for the gonzo journalism website GonzoToday.com.
+Steadman has drawn album covers for numerous music artists, including the Who, Exodus, Frank Zappa, Nils Lofgren and Ambrosia, as well as the lead banner for the gonzo journalism website GonzoToday.com.

 Among the British public, Steadman is well known for his illustrations for the catalogues of the off-licence chain Oddbins.

 In 1985, Steadman designed a set of four British postage stamps to commemorate the appearance that year of Halley's Comet.

 Steadman has illustrated Will Self's column in The Independent newspaper.

-Steadman has contributed to the BirdLife International's Preventing Extinctions programme with an image of critically endangered northern bald ibis.
+Steadman has contributed to BirdLife International's Preventing Extinctions programme with an image of critically endangered northern bald ibis.

-In 2014, Steadman created the artwork for a series of limited edition Breaking Bad steelbook DVDs.
+In 2014, Steadman created the artwork for a series of limited edition Breaking Bad SteelBook DVDs.
 These works were the subject of an exhibition at 71a Gallery in Hackney, London in February 2015.

-In 2016 Steadman did the cover art for Anthony Bourdain's Appetites: A Cookbook.
+In 2016, Steadman did the cover art for Anthony Bourdain's cookbook Appetites.

 In 2017, Steadman penned the artwork for Travis Scott and Quavo's joint project Huncho Jack, Jack Huncho.

 In 2019, Steadman created the artwork for Taylor Mac's Broadway show Gary: A Sequel to Titus Andronicus.

 In 2020, Steadman created the artwork for the documentary film Freak Power: The Ballot or the Bomb which follows journalist Hunter S. Thompson and his 1970 campaign for sheriff of Pitkin County, Colorado.